 The Republican Party is supposed to be a place where we develop the fresh ideas and find great people to represent our neighborhoods—not to protect incumbents from their voters and raise money from donors.
 That’s why I’m not playing the primary game.
 Next year, Wyoming will have a Republican Senator, but it will be one chosen by ALL of Wyoming, not just a handful of political insiders.

-Nationwide, our economy has fallen to last place, and our children are our biggest export.
-We need to build on our agricultural and natural resource base to keep Wyoming communities together.
+Nationwide, our economy has fallen to last place.
+Wyoming is the most remarkable state, and yet we are watching our kids leave in order to make a good living.
+We need to build on our agriculture and natural resource base to keep Wyoming communities together.

-John Barrasso complained about Obamacare, until it came time for him to fix it.
+Politicians like John Barrasso complained about Obamacare, until it came time for him to fix it, then he had no plan.
 Meanwhile, Wyomingites spend more and more in premiums, for less and less coverage.